-Nationwide, property owners should expect across-the-board utility increases in 2021, with some jurisdictions expected to see double-digit rate hikes.
-According to a survey from the U.S. Energy Information Administration, the residential electricity price nationwide will increase just under one percent between 2020 and 2021, continuing an upward trend.
-Rates have gone up six out of the last eight years, according to the EIA.
+Nationwide, property owners should expect across-the-board ongoing utility increases, with some jurisdictions expected to see double-digit rate hikes.
+According to a survey from the U.S. Energy Information Administration, the residential electricity price nationwide increased just under 1% between 2020 and 2021, continuing an upward trend - rates have gone up 6% in the last decade.

-Natural gas prices are also expected to rise, with international markets willing to pay a higher rate for this U.S.-produced energy source.
-Domestic demand is also expected to rise, with those areas most impacted by climate change increasing their need for heating and cooling.
+Prices are also rising for natural gas, with international markets willing to pay a higher rate for this U.S.-produced energy source.
+Domestic demand is also on the rise, with those areas most impacted by climate change increasing their need for heating and cooling.
 In fact, cooling devices like fans and air conditioners comprise the largest percentage of residential energy use.

 Much like water, the underlying issues driving rates up in the waste removal industry are likely to keep rates high moving forward.
 The biggest issue is that China is no longer interested in purchasing much of our scrap, turning a former profit center into an increasingly expensive endeavor.

 With recycling stacking up, there are higher employment costs since more people are needed to separate the dwindling percentage of still-valuable reusable materials from the rest.
 This while the waste industry is seeing an active labor shortage, which means waste haulers need to provide higher pay and better benefits to bring in drivers and other staff.
 As these expenses rise at the same time that recyclable profits plummet, expect waste rates to rise with more fees and higher prices for recycling in particular.